antoscardi/Driving-Visual-Attention/README.md

 📌 **YOLO Performance:** 83.61% Precision, 73.99% Recall 🏎️🚦

 ## 🚀 Installation & Usage
+The dataset was provided by the authors of the paper and without it the models cannot be trained.
 ```bash
 # Clone the repository 🖥️
 git clone https://github.com/your-username/VisualAttentionDrivers.git